Isotopy and equivalence of knots in 3-manifolds: Introduction

 We prove the following result, which completes the proof of Theorem~\ref{thm:irred-rigid}.

 \begin{theorem} Let $M$ be a closed, orientable $3$-manifold.
 Then $\pi_1(M)$ has Property~A. \end{theorem}

-This theorem was already known in many cases.
-Compact 3-manifold groups are either acylindrically hyperbolic, Seifert-fibered, or virtually solvable \cite{MO2015}.
-Since 3-manifold groups are known to be conjugacy separable~\cite{HWZ13}, Antol\'in--Minasyan--Sisto prove that $\Out(\pi_1(M))$ is residually finite when $M$ is a compact 3-manifold, using Grossman's criterion in the acylindrically hyperbolic case and a direct argument when $\pi_1(M)$ is Seifert-fibered or virtually solvable~\cite{AMS2016}.
+This theorem was already known in certain cases.
+Compact 3-manifold groups are either acylindrically hyperbolic, Seifert-fibered, or virtually solvable \cite[Corollary~2.9]{MO2015}, and they are known to be conjugacy separable~\cite{HWZ13}.
+Here we say that a group is \emph{Seifert-fibered} if it is the fundamental group of a Seifert-fibered $3$-manifold.
+Antol\'in--Minasyan--Sisto's proof~\cite{AMS2016} that $\Out(\pi_1(M))$ is residually finite when $M$ is a compact 3-manifold in the acylindrically hyperbolic case uses Grossman's criterion and therefore establishes that they have Property A. They also prove that $\Out(\pi_1(M))$ is residually finite in the Seifert-fibered or virtually solvable cases, but the method is more direct and does not address Property A.

 On the other hand, Allenby--Kim--Tang have shown that if $M$ is a Seifert-fibered $3$-manifold whose base orbifold is not a sphere with precisely $3$ cone points nor a torus with a single cone point, then $\pi_1(M)$ has Property A~\cite{AKT2003, ATK:2009}.
 In Theorem~\ref{thm:SeifertA} we establish Property A for fundamental groups of all Seifert-fibered $3$-manifolds without any restriction on the base of the fibering.
 Finally, the case of virtually solvable but not Seifert-fibered corresponds to those closed manifolds supporting Sol-geometry.
 We treat Property A for these manifolds in Proposition~\ref{prop:AnosovA}, completing the proof of Theorem~\ref{thm:PropertyA}.